wireapp/wire-server/docs/src/developer/developer/cassandra-interaction.md

 ---
 ```

-Note that `Quorum` and `LocalQuorum` behave exactly the same in the context of a single datacentre (each datacentre can have multiple racks or availability zones).
-We switched from `Quorum` to `LocalQuorum` in [this PR](https://github.com/wireapp/wire-server/pull/1884) in preparation of a datacentre migration.
-As it doesn't hurt, and more datacentre migrations may be done in the future by us or the people hosting on-premise, let's stick to `LocalQuorum` for the time being.
+Note that `Quorum` and `LocalQuorum` behave exactly the same in the context of a single datacentre
+(each datacentre can have multiple racks or availability zones).
+We switched from `Quorum` to
+`LocalQuorum` in [this PR](https://github.com/wireapp/wire-server/pull/1884) in preparation of a
+datacentre migration.
+As it doesn't hurt, and more datacentre migrations may be done in the future
+by us or the people hosting on-premise, let's stick to `LocalQuorum` for the time being.

-***To summarize: In case of doubt, just follow the examples and use `LocalQuorum` Writes and Reads in your queries, unless there is a very good reason not to.***
+***To summarize: In case of doubt, just follow the examples and use `LocalQuorum` Writes and Reads
+in your queries, unless there is a very good reason not to.***

 (batch-statements)=
 ## Guidelines for across-table consistency

-Given that we have strong consistency for a single operation (see section above), in some cases your data access patterns mandate that you have multiple tables with seemingly duplicated data.
+Given that we have strong consistency for a single operation (see section above), in some cases your
+data access patterns mandate that you have multiple tables with seemingly duplicated data.

-Good ✅ example: For instance, a 'teamInvitation' needs to be queried by team ID (for the team admin - which pending invitations exist?), by email (during user registration), and by code (to check whether an invitation is valid before embarking on the user registration).
-Therefore, there are three tables holding similar
+Good ✅ example: For instance, a 'teamInvitation' needs to be queried
+* by team ID (for the team admin- which pending invitations exist?)
+* by email (during user registration), and
+* by code (to check whether an invitation is valid before embarking on the user registration).

-data about a team invitation, but with different primary keys.
+Therefore, there are three tables holding similar data about a team invitation, but with different
+primary keys.
 This is a correct and recommended data design for cassandra.

-Now, any insert, update or delete of this data should either all work, or all fail, to not have weird data integrity issues.
+Now, any insert, update or delete of this data should either all work, or all fail, to not have
+weird data integrity issues.
 Now, cassandra provides for this, and it's called `batch` statements.

 > Batches are atomic by default.
-In the context of a Cassandra batch operation, atomic means that if any of the batch succeeds, all of it will.
+In the context of a Cassandra batch operation, atomic means that if
+> any of the batch succeeds, all of it will.

 > Statement order does not matter within a batch

 [reference documentation of batch](https://docs.datastax.com/en/archived/cql/3.1/cql/cql_reference/batch_r.html)